Laptop Management For Remote Teams

 An effective way to do this is by working with third-party companies like GroWrk that have a network of warehouses around the globe that can store and repair laptops regardless of where a team member is located.

 Issues with Retrieving Laptops from Former Employees

 Laptop retrieval from ex-employees can be difficult, especially when they are disgruntled.
 According to Gaebler, over 9 million company laptops in 2020 needed to be returned to employers in the United States.

-The pandemic and working from home has made the retrieval process further difficult and has emboldened employees to hold on to company assets which cost companies thousands of dollars to replace.
+The pandemic and working from home have made the retrieval process further difficult and have emboldened employees to hold on to company assets which cost companies thousands of dollars to replace.

 Laptop Inventory Management For Remote Teams

-While all these are good solutions, none offers insight into delivery and maintenance.
-These are important parts of laptop management, companies usually can't monitor.
+While all these are good solutions, none offer insight into delivery and maintenance.
+These are important parts of remote team management software companies usually can't monitor.

 Think about how many laptops and other equipment have been damaged or delayed during delivery - The horror!
 Keeping track of tools and equipment and running an inventory becomes a problem.